Professional Recording Session

 CONDUCTING: As this class is a learning experience, you will be required to conduct your piece during the first half of the session.
 If the session is drawing to a close and you still have not gotten usable elements, the course instructor can step in at your request to conduct.
 Time during the prep course will be dedicated to conducting practice.

 MUSIC PREPARATION: The composers will be responsible for creating their own score and parts in the notation software of their choice.
 If the participant provides usable PDF files of the score and parts to the Hollywood Music Workshop, we will print and tape the scores and parts as needed, as well as providing librarian services at the recording session.

 THE FINISHED RECORDING: Our team is professionally skilled in music editing and will make sure that your entire piece will be recorded at the optimal quality level.
 We will have a qualified score reader in the booth making sure you get a good take of every bar of your music.

 Within a week or so of the recording, we will provide you with the full set of usable elements from your session.
 The audio files will be compatible with any DAW (Pro-Tools will NOT be required for you to use them).
 The HMW will provide you with a written tutorial on how to get the most out of your finished audio files.

 Please note: we may not be able to provide you with every single take you record (i.e. takes with bad notes, performance errors, etc).
-To ensure a final product consistent with the professionalism of the HMW, the Synchron Stage, and the musicians, we reserve the right to employ diligent quality control.
+To ensure a final product consistent with the professionalism of the HMW, MG Studios, and the musicians, we reserve the right to employ diligent quality control.